 As well as less serious health issues and conditions, brittle nails can also be a sign of: Raynaud’s Syndrome (circulation problems in your extremities), Hypothyroidism, iron deficiency and due to cancer treatment.

-Article written by Shona Hendley [Body+Soul]
+Article was written by Shona Hendley [Body+Soul]